Modified subjects | Stage 1 and Stage 2 Review

-Schools who are requested to participate in Stage 1 and Stage 2 Modified Subjects review
+Schools that are requested to participate in Stage 1 and Stage 2 Modified Subjects review

 Schools participate in review for Stage 1 English – Modified, Mathematics – Modified, Personal Learning Plan – Modified and Stage 2 Research Project – Modified if offered by the school until their assessment decisions are confirmed for two consecutive years.
 Where assessment decisions haves been confirmed in all subjects for two consecutive years (e.g. 2019 and 2020) schools move to a longer three-year review cycle.

-Schools who are not requested to participate in Stage 1 and Stage 2 Modified Subjects review
+Schools that are not requested to participate in Stage 1 and Stage 2 Modified Subjects review

 Schools may also request to submit to review for an additional subject if they require support to confirm their assessment decisions due to significant changes in staffing or in the learning and assessment program.